Proximal observers for secure state estimation: Proximal robust observers

 \subsection{Stability analysis: linear case}

 In this section, we analyze the estimation error \eqref{eq:error} induced by the estimator \eqref{eq:prediction-update}-\eqref{eq:measurement-update}.
 For clarity reasons, we first study a linear time-varying setting.
-The nonlinear scenario is deferred to Section \ref{subsec:analysis-NL}. \\ Considering systems of the form \eqref{eq:system} where the functions $\left\{f_t\right\}$ are expressible in the form
+The nonlinear scenario is deferred to Section \ref{subsec:analysis-NL}.
+Furthermore, to provide a rigorous foundation for the proposed framework, the theoretical analysis is deliberately structured in stages.
+We first establish the asymptotic convergence of the estimation error in a nominal, noise-free setting ($w_t=0$, $v_t=0$).
+Proving this nominal stability is a fundamental prerequisite to ensure the structural consistency of the proposed proximal observer, confirming that it accurately recovers the state under ideal conditions.
+Once this nominal convergence is guaranteed, we subsequently address the robust performance of the estimator in the presence of uncertainties, demonstrating that the estimation error remains bounded even when the measurements are corrupted by arbitrarily large impulsive noise. \\ Considering systems of the form \eqref{eq:system} where the functions $\left\{f_t\right\}$ are expressible in the form

 with $A_t$ and $B_t$ being matrices of appropriate dimensions, the dynamics of the estimation error \eqref{eq:error} simplifies to

 We can then obtain a general convergence result of the estimation error towards zero in a noise-free setting.
 Note that an important challenge of the analysis is that the error dynamics in \eqref{eq:error-dynamics-linear} is an implicit system due to the presence of $e_t$ on the right hand side.
 To present the stability result, let us introduce the following notations for $e\in\Re^n$: